Blockzilla101/deno-sqlite-orm/README.md

 ```
 Incase `Foo` exists in the database but has a different name, use `@orm.model('bar')`.
 All Tables have `id` as a primary key.
 It can be removed by overriding it and using `@orm.ignoreColumn()`.
 Tables are created if they don't exist.
 If new columns
 are added, the table is altered.
 If a column is removed from the model, it still stays in the database.
-If you want to renamed
-a column use `@orm.mappedTo('oldName')`
+If you want to rename the property, or the column exists with a different name use `@orm.mappedTo('oldName')`

 **Defining columns:**<br>
 All properties of the table are considered as columns.
-Column types are autmatically inferred from the default value<br>
+Column types are automatically inferred from the default value<br>
 of the property.
 ```typescript
 class Foo extends SqlTable {